Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK: Moduli space of Riemann surfaces: a tale of three volumes

 The hyperbolic and combinatorial $B$ and $C$ kernels are thus the probabilities, with respect to the hyperbolic or Strebel metric, that the pair of pants associated with a random point on the first boundary component is of $B$- or $C$-type:

 The exact same interpretation applies to the combinatorial kernels, with the notion of probability defined using the Strebel metric instead of the hyperbolic one.
 This explains why the kernels take value in $[0,1]$.
 The hyperbolic probabilities are computed by Mirzakhani in \cite{Mir07a}, while the combinatorial ones are computed in \cite{ABCGLW}.
-A general theory producing topological recursion relations from functions on moduli spaces was developed in \cite{ABO17}.
-Applications to other volumes on moduli space include Masur--Veech volumes \cite{Andersen:MV}, whose JT gravity interpretation was found in \cite{Fuji:MV}.
+A general theory producing topological recursion relations from functions on moduli spaces, called geometric recursion, was developed in \cite{ABO17}.
+Applications of geometric recursion to other volumes on moduli space include Masur--Veech volumes \cite{Andersen:MV}, whose JT gravity interpretation was found in \cite{Fuji:MV}.